 - Temporary faculty employees (excluding coaches) with three (3) year appointments

-- Coaches must have at least six (6) consecutive years of service in one department for enrollment in the CSU fee waiver program subject to the provisions of this Article.
+- Coaches must have at least six (6) consecutive years of service in one department

-- Confidential Employees
+- Confidential Employees.

 Yes, if otherwise eligible.

 Complete a CSU Application for Admission along with the Waiver Request for CSU Application Fee form.
 Submit the Waiver Request for CSU Application Fee form to Payroll and Benefits for approval.
 Once approved, the form will be returned to the employee.
 The form should then be attached to the CSU Application for Admissions and submitted following the instructions on the CSU Application for Admissions.
 If you apply for admission online, physically submit the Waiver Request for CSU Application Fee form to Admissions and Records at about the same time as your digital admissions application submission.

 After you are admitted and registered in classes, complete and submit the Tuition Waiver Application form.
 There may be additional paperwork necessary for admission to a campus.
 For additional information on the application process, contact Admissions and Records at the campus at which classes will be taken.

 Each employee is entitled to one Tuition Waiver per semester for use by the employee, dependent children, spouse or domestic partner.

 An employee or his/her dependent child, spouse or domestic partner may enroll in a maximum of two classes or six units, whichever is greater, per term.
 Students taking courses in addition to the fee waiver courses shall pay any difference in fees, per applicable collective bargaining agreement or Executive Order 712.
 All other fees shall be at the regular rate.

 Yes, the Application Fee is waived once the Waiver Request for CSU Application Fee form is approved and submitted with the application for admissions.